SSAGESLabs/PySAGES/README.md

 ### Trunk githooks

-For the development of this repo, we highly recommend to activate trunk's interaction with the githooks.
+For the development of this repo, we highly recommend to activate trunk's interaction with githooks.
-The ensures, that any code commited and pushed fulfills the coding standard.
-(Otherwise a CI test will fail on the repo side on the PR.)
+The ensures, that any code committed and pushed fulfills the coding standards.
+(Otherwise a CI test will fail on the repo side PRs.)
-This feature requires to be activated by the user on each machine.
+This feature requires to be activated by developers on each machine.

 ```shell
 ./trunk git-hooks install